tranbaokhue/testArbitraryPrecise/README.md

 # testArbitraryPrecise

-As a part of a project on improving the R package `CompQuadForm` with unlimited precision, this package contains simple codes to make sure we can do all the necessary calculations with arbitrary precision before implementing the libraries to the orginal package.
+This package contains simple codes to make sure all the necessary calculations work with arbitrary precision before implementing the libraries to `CompQuadForm`.
 Specifically, after trying out and looking at various libraries and packages for arbitrary precision, we think either the MPFR library (original for C, with available C++ wrapper mpreal) or the Boost/Multiprecision (C++ library) will be most suitable for our project.

 ***